Runko: Modern multiphysics toolbox for plasma simulations: Relativistic Boris scheme

 \section{Relativistic Boris scheme}

-Let us present the full relativistic Boris scheme here that updates particle four-velocity one time step forwards.
-This can be found as \textsc{Pusher} solver named \texttt{Boris} in the \textsc{pic} module.
+We present the full relativistic Boris scheme here that updates particle four-velocity one time step forward.
+This can be found as \textsc{Pusher} solver named \texttt{BorisPusher} in the \textsc{pic} module.
 In the beginning we have a particle with a four-velocity $\vec{u}^n$ in units of $c$.
-The Lorentz update is done via velocities in units of $\Cfl$ since this is the effective speed-of-light experienced by the electromagnetic fields.
+The Lorentz update is done via velocities in units of $\Cfl$ since this is the effective speed of light experienced by the electromagnetic fields.
 To differentiate between these two units we use primed quantities to mark velocities in units of $\Cfl$.

-The scheme begins with a first half of electric field acceleration as \be \vec{u}_1' = \Cfl \vec{u}_0 + \frac{1}{2} \hat{s} \Ehat, \ee where \be \hat{s} = \frac{ \hat{q} }{\hat{m}_s m_{\pm}} = \frac{\mathrm{sign}\{ \hat{q}_s \} }{m_{\pm}}, \ee and $m_{\pm} = m/m_e$ is the mass of the particle in units of electron rest mass $m_e$.
-This four-velocity in units of $\Cfl$ corresponds to a Lorentz factor of \be \gamma_1 = \frac{\sqrt{\Cfl^2 + u_1'^2}}{\Cfl} = \sqrt{1 + u_1'^2/\Cfl^2}. \ee We then proceed with a first half of magnetic rotation \be \vec{u}_2 = \vec{u}_1' f + \hat{s} \frac{\vec{u}_1'}{\Cfl \gamma} \times \frac{1}{2} \Bhat f, \ee where \be f = \frac{2}{1 + \left( \frac{\Bhat}{2\Cfl\gamma_1} \right)^2 }. \ee As a final step, we combine the second half of magnetic rotation and second half of the electric field acceleration as \be \vec{u}_3' = \vec{u}_1' + \hat{s} \frac{\vec{u}_2'}{\Cfl \gamma} \times \frac{1}{2} \Bhat + \frac{1}{2} \hat{s} \Ehat. \ee Final particle four-velocity in units of $c$ is then \be \vec{u}^{n+1} = \frac{u_3'}{\Cfl}, \ee summarizing a recipe for updating the particle velocity from an initial time $\vec{u}^n$ to $\vec{u}^{n+1}$, i.e., one time step of $\Delta t$ forward.
+The scheme begins with a first half of electric field acceleration as \be \vec{u}_1' = \Cfl \vec{u}_0 + \frac{1}{2} \hat{s} \Ehat, \ee where \be \hat{s} = \frac{ \hat{q} }{\hat{m}_s m_{\pm}} = \frac{\mathrm{sign}\{ \hat{q}_s \} }{m_{\pm}}, \ee and $m_{\pm} = m/m_\mathrm{e}$ is the mass of the particle in units of electron rest mass $m_\mathrm{e}$.
+This four-velocity in units of $\Cfl$ corresponds to a Lorentz factor of \be \gamma_1 = \frac{\sqrt{\Cfl^2 + u_1'^2}}{\Cfl} = \sqrt{1 + u_1'^2/\Cfl^2}. \ee We then proceed with a first half of magnetic rotation \be \vec{u}_2' = \vec{u}_1' f + \hat{s} \frac{\vec{u}_1'}{\Cfl \gamma} \times \frac{1}{2} \Bhat f, \ee where \be f = \frac{2}{1 + \left( \frac{\Bhat}{2\Cfl\gamma_1} \right)^2 }. \ee As a final step we combine the second half of magnetic rotation and second half of the electric field acceleration as \be \vec{u}_3' = \vec{u}_1' + \hat{s} \frac{\vec{u}_2'}{\Cfl \gamma} \times \frac{1}{2} \Bhat + \frac{1}{2} \hat{s} \Ehat. \ee Final particle four-velocity in units of $c$ is then \be \vec{u}^{n+1} = \frac{u_3'}{\Cfl}, \ee summarizing a recipe for updating the particle velocity from an initial time $\vec{u}^n$ to $\vec{u}^{n+1}$ (i.e., one time step of $\Delta t$ forward).